-The proposal for LED substitute category sheet(s) shall be accompanied by information showing the equivalence with the corresponding filament light source category.
-Measurements of anonymised samples of filament lamps to derive equivalent performance shall be included.
-See also annex 4.
+The proposal for LED substitute category sheet(s) should be accompanied by information showing the equivalence with the corresponding filament light source category.
+Measurements of anonymised samples of filament light source to derive equivalent performance should be included.
+See also annex 5.